cloudmesh/classes/docs/source/i524/technologies.rst

 41. Scalapack
 42. PetSc
 43. PLASMA MAGMA

+    PLASMA is built to address the performance shortcomings of the LAPACK and ScaLAPACK libraries on multicore processors and multi-socket systems of multicore processors and their inability to efficiently utilize accelerators such as Graphics Processing Units (GPUs).
+Real arithmetic and complex arithmetic are supported in both single precision and double precision.
+    PLASMA has been designed by restructuring the software to achieve much greater efficiency, where possible, on modern computers based on multicore processors.
+PLASMA does not support band matrices and does not solve eigenvalue and singular value problems.
+Also, PLASMA does not replace ScaLAPACK as software for distributed memory computers, since it only supports shared-memory machines. :cite:`paper-plasma-magma-1` :cite:`www-plasma-1`
+    Recent activities of major chip manufacturers, such as Intel, AMD, IBM and NVIDIA, make it more evident than ever that future designs of microprocessors and large HPC systems will be hybrid/heterogeneous in nature, relying on the integration (in varying proportions) of two major types of components: :cite:`paper-plasma-magma-2` :cite:`paper-plasma-magma-3`
+    1. Many-cores CPU technology, where the number of cores will continue to escalate because of the desire to pack more and more components on a chip while avoiding the power wall, instruction level parallelism wall, and the memory wall;
+    2. Special purpose hardware and accelerators, especially Graphics Processing Units (GPUs), which are in commodity production, have outpaced standard CPUs in floating point performance in recent years, and have become as easy, if not easier to program than multicore CPUs.
+    While the relative balance between these component types in future designs is not clear, and will likely to vary over time, there seems to be no doubt that future generations of computer systems, ranging from laptops to supercomputers, will consist of a composition of heterogeneous components.
+    :cite:`paper-plasma-magma-4`:cite:`paper-plasma-magma-5`:cite:`paper-plasma-magma-6`

 44. Azure Machine Learning

     Azure Machine Learning is a cloud based service that can be used